 more, but we’ve tested it for that long).

 The chain is stainless steel, and made in the USA.
 Our tops are 16 gauge steel, that are powder

 coated by a shop in the next town over.

-Roxy Chalfant working hard designing new ad materials!
+Roxy Chalfant (that's me!) working hard designing new ad materials!

 Donna Guest getting your wind chimes ready to ship out!